Posted: September 10, 2017, Updated: October 11, 2017

 In the meantime, we’re happy to share the following preliminary camera-related findings below:

 The dual camera module size is 21.0 mm x 10.6 mm x 6.3 mm thick.
 Based on our initial X-rays it appears the wide-angle camera uses optical image stabilization (OIS), while the telephoto camera does not (the same configuration as iPhone 7 Plus).

-We’ve reached our publishing deadline for the day, but we can confirm a 1.0 µm pixel pitch and apparent hybrid bonding on the Sony Exmor RS telephoto CIS die, as we see on the wide-angle chip.
+We can confirm a 1.0 µm pixel pitch and apparent hybrid bonding on the Sony Exmor RS telephoto CIS die, as we see on the wide-angle chip.
 The die size is 6.29 mm x 5.21 mm (32.8 mm2).

 The front-facing camera module size is 6.8 X mm x 5.8 mm x 4.4 mm thick.